flokk.

 Tivat Market and Promenade Shopping

 The small covered market and surrounding shops near Tivat's town center sell local honey, dried figs, olive products, and a better range of non-tourist souvenirs than the old town stalls.
-It is a low-
+It is a low-pressure way to fill a final hour before heading to the airport, and kids can usually be convinced to choose something small and edible to bring home.

 shopping